fmendozaro/RESTaurant/finish-the-project.md

     allow the user to menu items online.

     Create a way to add menu items to the DB and edit them, having a seeder for menu items is a good idea to have something to start with.

+- Order show page

+    Create a page that shows the information about an individual order.
+This page should show all the information about that order, as well as the information about the user that created the order.

 - Make it pretty!